oneapi-src/level-zero-spec/scripts/core/EXT_DeviceComputeDotProductCapability.rst

 Extended Device Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-User may query support for compute capabilty support on the device using the compute dot product capabilty extension supported under device compute properties(${x}_device_compute_properties_t).
+User may query support for compute capability support on the device using the compute dot product capability extension supported under device compute properties(${x}_device_compute_properties_t).

 The following psuedo-code demonstrates a sequence for obtaining extended information about the device compute dot product capability: